We identify, analyse and advise

 The members of the Swiss National COVID-19 Science Task Force do not receive any remuneration or compensation for their work in the Task Force.
 Each member has disclosed any potential conflicts of interest.
-These documents are available on the Organisation & expert groups page.
+These documents are available on the Organisation page.

 Final Report of the Swiss National COVID-19 Science Task Force (ncs-tf)

 Overview and evolution of the situation, 28 March 2022

 Speech by Tanja Stadler at the Point de presse, 22 March 2022

 Since the beginning of the pandemic, social scientists anticipated that the virus and the associated public health measures would exacerbate pre-existing social inequalities.